2024

 Acknowledgements

-We want to extend our heartfelt gratitude to all the readers, participants, and supporters who contributed to this report.
+We want to extend our gratitude to all of the readers, participants, and supporters who contributed to this report.
 We sincerely appreciate the time and energy you invested in sharing our database survey with your networks — your generous efforts have greatly enriched our research.